+PAUSE Pauses the Song at the current position.
+Press PAUSE or PLAY/STOP to start the Song playing again.
 PLAY/STOP Starts or stops the current Song.
 When you stop the Song, the sequencer goes back to measure 1 of the current Song.

 If the Jukebox page is open, you can start from the Song at the first line of the display.
-See "Page 9 - Jukebox" on page 79.
+See "Page 9 - Jukebox" on page 80.